-Retail (primarily sales to residential and commercial customers) and wholesale revenues were the primary revenue sources for the Electric Utility.
+Retail (primarily sales to residential and commercial higher than the prior fiscal year primarily due to higher customers) and wholesale revenues were the primary revenue sources for the Electric Utility.
 These revenues made up 77.7% of the Electric Utility's operating revenues.
 Retail energy sales increased by 13,905 MWh, or 1.4%, compared to the prior fiscal year primarily attributable to a warmer summer.
-Commercial load made up about 67.9% of the Electric Utility's retail load and increased by 0.7% from the prior year; while residential load made up 29.6% of the Electric Utility's retail load and increased by 1.1% from the prior year.
+Commercial load made up about 67.9% of the Electric Utility's retail load and increased by 0.7% from the prior year: while residential load made up 29.6% of the Electric Utility's retail load and increased by 1.1% from the prior year.
 Retail revenues were higher by \$11,113, or 7.2%, resulting from higher demand due to a warmer summer and a rate increase of 6.0% that became effective on July 1, 2022.